Log in

 Guess what the chameleons' favourite game is?
 You've guessed - it's hide-and-seek.
 Poor Mr and Mrs Noah have all sorts of trouble as they try to find the chameleons and take them on board the ark.
 Children will enjoy spotting the chameleons as they read the entertaining story.
 A lovely series for young readers.

-The most recent reviews are at the top of the page, so these are generally the most recently published books.
+The most recent reviews are at the top of each section, so these are generally the most recently published books.